turingschool/mod-0-curriculum/shared/github.md

 You can see an example of what that process might look like below.

 <img src="./assets/permission-fix.png" alt="Using git commands to remove a remote origin and add a new one">

+Other common issues we've seen with students include:
+- Trying to `push` before adding and committing changes
+- Creating a git repo inside of another git repo
+- Initializing git in your home directory instead of the specific directory where you want to track changes
+- Using HTTPS instead of SSH

+All of these issues can be corrected.
+The important thing is to reach out for help sooner rather than later.

 ## Practice